-Working with your deputy or another senior teacher, share your idea for a focus on improvement in teaching and learning in your school.
-Look at the 60 available OERs in detail.
-Remember, the activities can easily be adapted for other subject areas, and this is what you might need to do.
-However, first you should be familiar with the TESS-India OERs and their approach.
+Working with your heads of department, share your idea for a focus on improvement in teaching and learning in your school.
+Together look at the related Secondary English, Secondary Maths and Secondary Science TESS- India OERs in detail.
+Remember, the activities can easily be adapted for other subject areas.
+But first, everyone needs to be familiar with the OERs and the approach.

 Together, think about how your teachers will access the TESS-India OERs and how you will introduce them to the OERs.
-Here are some ideas from school leaders:
+Here are some ideas from school leaders and heads of department:

 Now consider how you will engage your teachers to focus on change for the term: maybe as part of a staff meeting or as a training workshop?
 Think of your 'story' about the need for change.
-Remember you are to persuade and enable, rather than order teachers to change their practices.
+Remember you are to persuade and enable rather than order teachers to change their practices.
 Some of the things you might say are: